ncsl/seek/doc/contributing.rst

 Each corresponding sub-workflow is documented in a `.smk` Snakemake file, which can define things like `Prep`, which prepares raw dicom files from scratch to run through the SEEK workflow.

-To setup your testing environment, please see :doc:`testing guide <testing>`.
+To setup your testing environment, please see :doc:`testing guide <testing>`